JStet/RotateEveryOtherPage/README.md

 ## Installation

-Just clone and make it executable (maybe add it to your path).
+Just clone and make it executable (maybe add it to your PATH).

 ## Usage